Logo

 National Council Committees

 What exactly is it that the NZSTI National Council does behind the scenes?
 While the whole of council meets monthly for discussions and decision-making, much of the work council members do is undertaken within the various council committees.
-This page will be added to every month with each committee featured in our monthly newsletter.
 Read on to discover what those volunteers do for NZSTI in each committee.

 Professional Development Committee

 The hardworking bunch of volunteers on this committee invests many hours to develop and run a relevant and interesting programme of CPD (continuing professional development) events.
-This involves brainstorming topics of interest, sourcing presenters, designing a balanced CPD programme for the year, and communicating details to our members in conjunction with the Marketing & Communications committee and admin team.
-Often, the PD committee also runs a pre-event check with the presenters to make sure the event runs smoothly.
+This involves brainstorming topics of interest, sourcing presenters, designing a balanced CPD programme for the year, and communicating details to our members in conjunction with the Marketing and Events Manager, Marketing & Communications committee and admin team.

-On the day, at least two PD committee members are on hand to host the event and assist behind the scenes with any technical issues, questions from participants, etc. After the event, the team edits the recording and makes it available to attendees, along with any other material that the presenter may wish to share (slides, resources, etc.).
+On the day, at least two organisers are on hand to host the event and assist behind the scenes with any technical issues, questions from participants, etc. After the event, the team often needs to edit the recording and make it available to attendees, along with any other material that the presenter may wish to share (slides, resources, etc.).
 Providing our members with a relevant, interesting event every time is definitely a team effort.

 Funding Committee